 Mr Elgey is one of dozens of mentors giving flexible career support to refugee and migrant youth as part of SSI Youth@Work – an innovative program that helps these young workers to overcome the unique workplace barriers they face and retain employment.

-“The importance of having a job is enormous – it does so many things above providing money, which is of course important.
+“The importance of having a job is enormous – it does so many things above providing money, which is of course, important.
 It gives you contact and conversations with other people, shared experiences, social events and friendships.
 And the pride you get from doing a good job and earning your pay can do wonders for your self-esteem,” he said.

 Young people from migrant and refugee backgrounds face unique challenges that can affect their ability to secure and retain work, such as disrupted early education, separation from family, language barriers and a lack of knowledge about the local employment environment and employers’ expectations.

 “Navigating the workplace can be daunting, particularly for a young person new to Australia.
 It’s inspiring to be part of their growth and development,” Mr Elgey said.
 “I feel tremendous pride for my country and know that I am lucky to have been born in such a society.
-It’s a great feeling to lend a hand to those who now chose to call Australia home and want to work to be part of it.”
+It’s a great feeling to lend a hand to those who now choose to call Australia home and want to work to be part of it.”

-For the past two months, Mr Elgey has been mentoring Sayed – a young man from Afghanistan who came to Australia as a refugee last year.
+For the past two months, Mr Elgey has been mentoring Sayed, a young man from Afghanistan who came to Australia as a refugee last year.

 “In a very short period of time, he has found and kept a job in construction, and his English skills are improving.
 He enjoys his work and knows many suburbs and transport options around Sydney already due to the locations he gets to work in – more places than some people who have lived in Sydney for a very long time!”
 Mr Elgey said.